Pandaabear0/Bamboo-Tools/README.md

 Bamboo Tools is a Blender Addon for helping with various base model tasks specifically targeted around Panda's Female Base v2(and some v1).

+  Please read thru the README, it goes thru how to install the addon properly and some use cases for the various functions!

 ## Functionality